exercism/fortran/docs/INSTALLATION.md

 mkdir Debug
 cd Debug
 cmake -G"NMake Makefiles" -DCMAKE_BUILD_TYPE="Debug" ..
-nmake
+NMake
 ctest -V
 ```

-The commands above will create a Debug directory (not necessary, but good practice) and build (nmake) the executables and test them (ctest).
+The commands above will create a Debug directory (not necessary, but good practice) and build (NMake) the executables and test them (ctest).

 For other versions of Intel Fortran you want to search your installation for `ifortvars.bat` on windows and on linux/macOS `ifortvars.sh`.
 Execute the script in a shell without options and a help will explain which options you have.
 On linux/macOS the commands would be: